CleverCloud/pulsar4s/README.md

 val message: Future[Message] = producer.receiveAsync
 ```

+Error handling is the same as for sending, with the methods called `tryReceive`.

-## Marshalling to/from Classes
+## Marshalling to/from classes

 Sometimes it is useful to send / receive messages directly using classes from your domain model.
-For this, pulsar4s provides the `MessageWriter` and `MessageReader` typeclasses.
+For this, pulsar4s provides the `MessageWriter` and `MessageReader` typeclasses, which are used to generate
+pulsar `Message`s from ordinary classes.

 ### Sending